AdmiralVancouver/Persona-5-Clock-Face/README.md

 - Can choose between day or night backgrounds, or leave it on auto by default (changes according to time of day)

+- Option to display battery life or heart rate next to heart icon

 https://gallery.fitbit.com/details/41e3f23c-78ad-4e29-a895-02f18b6bab6a

 # Lessons learned / Final thoughts